-Every October Napa Valley’s vineyards, hilltops, and sun-streaked cumuli serve as a dreamy backdrop for starling murmurations.
+Every October the Central Valley’s vineyards, hilltops, and sun-streaked cumuli serve as a dreamy backdrop for starling murmurations.
 The flocks take the scenic route during migration, creeping southward as they savor the finest culinary options in the countryside.
 But even as they'd blot out fields and skies, Nick Dunlop wouldn't give them very much thought.
 Since high school, the part-time photographer has been solely focused on birds of prey—first in falconry, then out in nature.

 To that end, about a decade ago, Dunlop found himself crouched in a marsh in northern California, waiting for a Peregrine Falcon to make a kill on camera.
 As he hid among the shorebirds he noticed a dark funnel twisting in the distance.
 After investigating further, he discovered that it was a pack of European Starlings being ambushed by a raptor.
 “It didn’t last long, and I wanted to see it again,” Dunlop says.
 “It was pretty wild.”